-Thermocouples: Operation and Application
+Thermocouples: Function and Application

-Use of the Seebeck effect
+Application of the Seebeck Effect

 1. The two conductors must be connected to each other.

-• Type B (platinum-rhodium/platinum):
+• Type B (Platinum-Rhodium/Platinum):

-• Temperature range: 0°C to 1,800°C.
+• Temperature range: 0°C to 1,800°C

 • High temperature accuracy

-• Type E (nickel-chromium/constantan):
+• Type E (Nickel-Chromium/Constantan):

 • Temperature range: -270°C to 1,000°C